.

 As with all things, prevention is better than cure.
-This is why it is why pet-proofing your home before you pick up and bring home your new friend.
-This is the same as you would with a baby Animals will chew through things, eat poison, break glass etc., just like a child, so it is important to pet-proof your home.
+This is why it is important to pet-proof your home before you pick up and bring home your new friend.
+This is the same as you would with a baby.
+Animals will chew through things, eat poison, break glass, etc., just like a child, so it is important to pet-proof your home.

 If a dog, for example, is left for long periods, they will get bored and look for something to do.
 This can lead to danger.

-Your pet must have food, water, and lots of pet-safe toys to keep them amused.
+Your pet must have food, water, and many pet-safe toys to amuse them.

-When pet-proofing your home, spend time going around your home and looking at possible ways your dog could get trapped, cut itself, fall, hurt itself, take food, come into contact with poison etc.
+When pet-proofing your home, spend time going around it and looking for possible ways your dog could get trapped, cut itself, fall, hurt itself, take food, come into contact with poison, etc.

 Here are our Top Tips on Pet Proofing Your Home